 Take pride in the quality of everything you touch and everything you do.
 Always ask yourself, “Is this my best work?”
 Everything you touch has your signature.
 Sign in bold ink.

-11. Assume Positive Quality.
+11. Assume Positive Intent.

 Work from the assumption that people are good, fair, and honest, and that the intent behind their actions is positive.
 Set aside your own judgments and preconceived notions.
 Give people the benefit of the doubt.